Get our eBook "Homemade Spice Secrets" and learn how to craft 200+ global herbs and spices.

 For the freshest flavour, prepare small batches and grind your spices just before making Laksa.
 If you prefer a ready-to-cook paste, simply mix two tablespoons of this spice blend with a little water and oil to form a smooth paste before cooking.

-Laksa Curry Recipe
+The 30-Minute Weeknight Laksa Curry

 If you love the creamy, spicy, and fragrant flavours of Malaysian and Singaporean Laksa, this simple homemade Laksa curry recipe is the perfect way to bring that authentic taste to your kitchen.
 Whether you’re cooking with seafood, chicken, or tofu, this dish delivers a comforting bowl of noodles in a rich, aromatic coconut broth — all ready in under 30 minutes.